tmux-python/tmuxp/doc/about.rst

 About
 =====

 tmuxp helps you manage tmux workspaces.
-Its BSD licensed.

 tmuxp is build upon an object relational mapper for tmux.
 End-users may use YAML, JSON and :py:obj:`dict` configurations to launch workspaces like